-Excluding the cash activity relating to the Thompson/Center Arms acquisition, operating activities represent the principal source of our cash flow.
 Cash flow from operating activities increased by \$4,620,385 for fiscal 2007 over fiscal 2006 levels.
-The improvement in operating cash flow for fiscal 2007 was attributable to improved profitability partially offset by a larger increase in working capital in fiscal 2007 than was realized in fiscal 2006.
-Accounts receivable increased \$16,981,276 in fiscal 2007, of which \$6.0 million related to increased activity at Thompson/Center Arms since the January 3, 2007 acquisition date and the remaining \$11.0 million due to record fourth quarter sales in the Springfield and Houlton facilities.
-Sales for the quarter, excluding Thompson/Center Arms, were \$63.4 million, \$11.6 million higher than for the similar period last year.
+The improvement in operating cash flow for fiscal 2007 was attributable to improved profitability, partially offset by a larger increase in working capital in fiscal 2007 than in fiscal 2006.
+Accounts receivable increased \$16,981,276 in fiscal 2007, of which \$5,973,458 related to increased activity at Thompson/Center Arms since the January 3, 2007 acquisition date and the remaining \$11,007,818 due to record fourth quarter sales in the Springfield and Houlton facilities.
+Sales for the quarter, excluding Thompson/Center Arms, were \$63,366,446, \$11,514,183 higher than for the similar period last year.
 Non-cash expenses, such as depreciation and amortization and deferred taxes, had a significant impact on fiscal 2007 results.
-Depreciation and amortization increased by \$3,106,187 as a result of increased capital spending and acquisition-related intangible assets while net deferred taxes liability decreased by \$6,228,884 primarily resulting from the book deduction of acquisition-related assets that are not tax deductible and significant changes in reserves that represent timing difference for tax purposes.
+Depreciation and amortization increased by \$3,106,187 as a result of increased capital spending and acquisition-related intangible assets while net deferred taxes liability decreased by \$6,228,884, primarily resulting from the book deduction of acquisition-related assets that are not tax deductible and significant changes in reserves that represent timing difference for tax purposes.